Henry Dunant: Algeria

 In 1853, Dunant visited Algeria, Tunisia, and Sicily, on assignment with a company devoted to the "colonies of Setif" (Compagnie genevoise des Colonies de Sétif).
 Despite little experience, he successfully fulfilled the assignment.
 Inspired by the trip, he wrote his first book with the title An Account of the Regency in Tunis (Notice sur la Régence de Tunis), published in 1858.

 In 1856, he created a business to operate in foreign colonies, and, after being granted a land concession by French-occupied Algeria, a corn-growing and trading company called the Financial and Industrial Company of Mons-Djémila Mills (Société financière et industrielle des Moulins des Mons-Djémila).
 However, the land and water rights were not clearly assigned, and the colonial authorities were not especially cooperative.
-As a result, Dunant decided to appeal directly to French emperor Napoléon III, who was with his army in Lombardy at the time.
-France was fighting on the side of Piedmont-Sardinia against Austria, who had occupied much of today's Italy.
+As a result, in 1859 Dunant decided to appeal directly to French emperor Napoléon III, who was with his army in Lombardy at the time.
+France was fighting on the side of Piedmont-Sardinia against Austria in the Austro-Sardinian War.
 Napoleon's headquarters were located in the small city of Solferino.
-Dunant wrote a flattering book full of praise for Napoleon III with the intention to present it to the emperor, and then traveled to Solferino to meet with him personally.
+Dunant wrote a flattering book full of praise for Napoleon III with the intention to present it to the emperor and then travelled to Solferino to meet with him personally.

 Battle of Solferino

 Dunant arrived in Solferino on the evening of 24 June 1859, on the same day a battle between the two sides had occurred nearby.
 Forty thousand wounded, dying and dead remained on the battlefield, and there appeared to be little attempt to provide care.
 Shocked, Dunant himself took the initiative to organize the civilian population, especially the women and girls, to provide assistance to the injured and sick soldiers.
 They lacked sufficient materials and supplies, and Dunant himself organized the purchase of needed materials and helped erect makeshift hospitals.
-He convinced the population to service the wounded without regard to their side in the conflict as per the slogan "Tutti fratelli" (All are brothers) coined by the women of nearby city Castiglione delle Stiviere.
-He also succeeded in gaining the release of Austrian doctors captured by the French.
+He convinced the population to service the wounded without regard to their side in the conflict as per the slogan "Tutti fratelli" (All are brothers) coined by the women of the nearby city Castiglione delle Stiviere.
+He also succeeded in gaining the release of Austrian doctors captured by the French and British.